 Did someone say pizza?
 Soup, that is.
 Oh yeah.
-This crowd pleaser is especially popular with my kids as it literally tastes like pizza in a bowl.
-If you wanna be uber indulgent you could top it off with some garlic bread, yum.
+This crowd pleaser tomato pizza soup is especially popular with my kids as it literally tastes like pizza in a bowl.
+If you want be uber indulgent you could top it off with some garlic bread, yum.
 I recently filmed a remote segment of this recipe (featured originally in my cookbook Food You Want) for NBC California live.
 It’s a really fun new world filming for TV remotely!
 Enjoy the recipe and watch how simple it is to make.

-Get all of my flexible flips and tricks for this recipe and more!
+all of my flexible flips and tricks for this recipe and more!
 Grab your copy of Food You Want now and be prepared for kitchen freedom!

 Follow Along Or Try It Out Yourself

 - 4 tbsp unsalted butter

 - 1 tbsp olive oil

 - 1 medium yellow onion chopped

 - 2 cans whole tomatoes with juice 28-ounce cans